 Understanding global population of the past using a 3D globe.
 We can also examine historical data using 3D globes.
 For example, see this Cassini map from 1790 rendered as a globe: https://ralucanicola.github.io/JSAPI_demos/cassini-globe/

 Based on your observations of this globe, where were the world’s largest cities and most populous regions in 1790?
 Thinking about where the map was made and by whom, does it make sense that most of Australia has no details filled in?
 What might have Cassini known about the Aboriginal People living in Australia at the time, if anything?

-One way of introducing Spatial Technology code is through the set of ArcGIS developer labs, here: https://developers.arcgis.com/labs/ Through many of these labs, students can see the code in the left panel that runs a web map on the right panel, adjust the code , and see the results of the adjustment to the web map on the right.
+One way of introducing coding behind GIS is through the set of ArcGIS developer tutorials, here: https://developers.arcgis.com/labs/ Through many of these tutorials, students can see the code in the left panel that runs a web map on the right panel, adjust the code , and see the results of the adjustment to the web map on the right.
 The code might add a scale bar, a popup box, or a legend, or the ability to zoom and pan or add data, and so on.